Skip to content

 Frequently Asked Questions

-Sources & Research
+Sources and Research

 1. ASPCA Animal Poison Control Center

-2. Pet Poison Helpline
+3. Pet Poison Helpline

-3. Merck Veterinary Manual
+4. Merck Veterinary Manual

-"Plants Poisonous to Animals" - Veterinary toxicology reference.
+"Plants Poisonous to Animals" veterinary toxicology reference.

-4. American Veterinary Medical Association (AVMA)
+5. American Veterinary Medical Association

-"Household Hazards for Pets" - Professional veterinary guidance.
+"Household Hazards for Pets" professional guidance resource.